 How did they end up with this kind of person?

 Attraction is an interesting and tricky psychology, and in order to shed some light on why people at times choose partners who are unhealthy for them, it’s first necessary to understand how attraction works.

 If your answer is “good looks,” believe it or not, this is hardly an indicator of what causes a person to choose a relationship.
 Finding a person to be “attractive” isn’t the same as being emotionally drawn to them.

 Who we become attracted to has a lot to do with how we grew up.
 But it’s not as simple as finding someone who reminds us of our parents.
-What’s crucial in attraction is that we find a person who re-creates the psychological environment of our childhood — an emotional comfort zone — while also setting up the potential for the repair of issues that were present in our childhood.
+What’s crucial in attraction is that we find a person who re-creates the psychological and emotional environment of our childhood — an emotional comfort zone — while also setting up the potential for the repair of issues that were present in our childhood.

 How Do Our Parents Fit In?

 Essentially, as we developed into the world, we learned to suppress emotional pieces of who we are based on experiences that we had.
 We learn what of ourselves is more acceptable to hold onto, and what is less acceptable that we need to disown.
 These are generally determined through experiences at home with family as well as with peers.